mopires/pretty-markup/README.md

 To compile it.

 ## Official syntax highlighter ❤️‍🔥
-- Pretty Markup Language Basics is available to installation on vscode [VS code]("https://code.visualstudio.com/") you can search for `Pretty Markup` and install the extension.
+- Pretty Markup Language Basics is available to installation on [VS code]("https://marketplace.visualstudio.com/items?itemName=mopires.pretty-markup-language-basics") you can search for `Pretty Markup` and install the extension.
 Open VSCode and type ctrl+P, type this:

 ```bash
   ext install mopires.pretty-markup